ROSHTU/Equiwaste_Prototype/README.md

 # Equiwaste_Prototype
-This prototype was developed by me and my team mate for a hackathon conducte by IEEE-SSIT for which we won the first prize
+This prototype was developed by me and my team mate for a hackathon conducted by IEEE-SSIT for which we won the first prize

 # Prblem Statement